7.30pm: Music at St Helen's Church - Simon Mayor & Hilary James

 St Helen's Church, Alveston

-We seek to welcome both our regular congregations and visitors and to serve the wider community through our Church life, whether through pastoral care, occasional offices or service and involvement in our wider community life, and activities such as lunch & knitting clubs, and art & walking groups.
+We welcome both our regular congregations and visitors and serve the wider parish through our Church life – through pastoral care, occasional offices or service and involvement in the wider community life, and activities such as lunch & knitting clubs, and art & walking groups.